-It’s been over a decade since Starbucks premiered its Pumpkin Spice Latte—the burnt-orange beverage with its own Instagram account that has since become synonymous with sweaters, scarves, and strolling over crunchy autumn leaves.
+It’s been over a decade since Starbucks premiered its Pumpkin Spice Latte—the burnt-orange beverage that has since become synonymous with sweaters, scarves, and strolling over crunchy autumn leaves.
 But the fall flavor spans far beyond the PSL, and outposts all over Charm City are using pumpkin spice as a starting-off point to create their own seasonal specialties.
 From beer to baked goods, here are some of our favorite local pumpkin products.

 Michele’s Granola’s pumpkin spice blend: Local granola guru Michele Tsucalas got her start by pedaling crunchy concoctions at area farmers’ markets, and now, she’s created a flavor inspired by the markets’ annual fall harvest.
 Among the many varieties that Timonium-based Michele’s Granola whips up for the chillier months is a pumpkin spice blend that fuses golden flax, pumpkin seeds, pecans, and pumpkin pie spices.
 In addition to the year-round 32nd Street Farmers’ Market, Michele’s Granola is sold at retailers including Whole Foods Market, MOM’s Organic Market, and Wegmans.
 Multiple locations including 3201 Barclay St.

-Atwater’s pumpkin lattes: Not only does Atwater’s serve up some standout soups and sandwiches, but the local farm-to-table chain also offers a slew of fall-inspired takeaway items and coffees this time of year.
-In addition to desserts like pumpkin bites and pies, the cafe features a warm pumpkin latte using a homemade syrup made with roasted pumpkins and a blend of spices.
+Atwater’s pumpkin lattes and pumpkin bites: Not only does Atwater’s serve up some standout soups and sandwiches, but the local farm-to-table chain also offers a slew of fall-inspired takeaway items and coffees this time of year.
+In addition to its famous pumpkin bites, the cafe is rolling out warm pumpkin latte using a homemade syrup made with roasted pumpkins and a blend of spices beginning September 22.
 Multiple locations including 3601 Boston St., 667-309-7146

 Local pumpkin beers: We’d be remiss if we didn’t mention the bounty of local breweries currently celebrating seasonal releases.
 From favorites like Heavy Seas’ Great’er Pumpkin and Evolution Craft Brewing’s Jacques Au Lantern to DuClaw’s 31 Pumpkin Spice Lager and Full Tilt Brewing’s Patterson Pumpkin, Charm City is chock-full of fall brews to get you in the mood for apple-picking and leaf-peeping.